University-of-Colorado-Anschutz-Denver/CSCI-3508-Group-6/documentation/01-project-proposal.md

 ## Connection to Course Objectives

 This Project Demonstrates most, if not all software engineering concepts.

-[Explain which software engineering concepts the project will demonstrate, such as requirements gathering, design, implementation, testing, version control, project management, or teamwork.]
+We must find the requirement for the product for exactly what users want.
+We must design the architecture we will go forth with.
+We will need to implement it in code.
+We will need to test it for bugs or feature requirements.
+Testing may also include stakeholder testing.
+GitHub is being used for version control.
+Harrison Julius will be the primary source for project management.
+We will likely need to change the functionality and scope as the project continues and we will know based on user testing.

 ## Initial Scope